idris-lang/Idris-dev/docs/effects/introduction.rst

 Introduction
 ============

-Pure functional languages with dependent types such as (http://idris-lang.org/) support reasoning about programs directly in the type system, promising that we can *know* a program will run correctly (i.e. according to the specification in its type) simply because it compiles.
+Pure functional languages with dependent types such as `Idris
+<http://idris-lang.org/>`_ support reasoning about programs directly
+in the type system, promising that we can *know* a program will run correctly (i.e. according to the specification in its type) simply because it compiles.
 Realistically, though, things are not so simple: programs have to interact with the outside world, with user input, input from a network, mutable state, and so on.
 In this tutorial I will introduce the library, which is included with the distribution and supports programming and reasoning with side-effecting programs, supporting mutable state, interaction with the outside world, exceptions, and verified resource management.